 We’ve all seen it happen.
 A huge company comes into town and wipes out all of the small specialty shops.
 The only online equivalent to this is Amazon.
 It’s hard to compete with big-name recognition or millions of marketing dollars spent by larger companies.

-Digital media helps small stores, both in physical locations and for online selling sites.
+Digital media helps marketing for small, local stores, both in physical locations and for online selling sites.
 Smaller businesses can actually hold a top-ranking position using digital media and marketing tactics.

 You could be two blocks away or 2,000 miles away.
 You may not want it, as a small business owner, but a global customer base is there for the taking, with digital media marketing.

 Like we mentioned earlier, social media effectiveness boils down to engagement.
 This gives the small business owner a leg up on the larger competition.
 If a business doesn’t actively engage with its customers, it won’t have successful social media marketing.

 The use of digital media platforms to promote a brand helps receive feedback from customers.
-And, when managed correctly using preset metrics, using digital media to promote your business can be an effective and cost-efficient form of advertising.
+And, when managed correctly using preset metrics, using digital media to promote your business can be an effective and cost-efficient form of online advertising.